bqlepper/tauri-sudoku/Readme.md

 cargo tauri dev -- -- --cli

 Note: The double -- might seem weird.
-The first one tells the Tauri build program to pass on the command line option to the cargo build program, and the second one tells the carge build program to pass on the command line option to our own Rust main routine.
+The first one tells the Tauri build program to pass on the command line option to the cargo build program, and the second one tells the cargo build program to pass on the command line option to our own Rust main routine.

 ## Key Features of Command Line Only